Off Grid Living: Costs, Considerations and Preparation

 4. Power

-While it is possible to live off-grid without any power, it isn’t convenient.
-You’d have to do things like haul water from your well by hand instead of using an electric pump.
+While living off-grid without any power is possible, it isn’t convenient.
+You’d have to haul water from your well by hand instead of using an electric pump.
 I can think of a dozen other homesteading chores that are a better use of my time!

 Solar, wind, and hydro are the primary sources of off-grid power.
-Even with these systems in place, off-grid living still means learning to conserve.
+Even with these systems, off-grid living still means learning to conserve.
 You probably won’t be running AC much in the summer, nor will you be using high-energy appliances like a hairdryer.

 It’s a significant lifestyle change but one that many ultimately enjoy for simplifying their lives.